Chapter 5: Protection against violence & harassment

 Domestic violence is a crime and should be reported to the police.

 The police may charge the violent person with assault and/or apply for an Apprehended Domestic Violence Order (ADVO) for your protection.
 Many police stations also have Domestic Violence Liaison Officers (DVLOs) who should be helpful and understanding if you report domestic violence.
-Police can get a temporary ADVO quickly by email to protect you until you can go to court.
+Police can get a temporary ADVO quickly to protect you until you can go to court.
 This type of ADVO is called a Provisional Order.

 Police should also remove any firearms from the violent person.
 If the violent person is on bail for assault or some other crime, you can ask that the person be ordered to report to a police station further away from where you and the children live.